-Anxiety is overwhelming fear or worry that consumes an individuals life.
+Anxiety is an overwhelming fear or worry that consumes an individuals life.
 Whilst we all have fears and worries from time to time, individuals suffering from anxiety experience this constantly and can also be prone to panic attacks.

 Individuals that suffer from anxiety struggle to relax and can be restless and find it hard to concentrate.

-Dementia is a collective term for several conditions that result in a decline in mental ability and capacity that has a negative impact on daily life.
+Dementia is a collective term for several conditions that result in a decline in mental ability and capacity and has a negative impact on daily life.
 Some of these conditions include Alzheimer’s disease and vascular dementia.